Annoto/playkit-plugin/README.md

             // set the clientId, if not provided, Annoto will load in demo mode
             annoto: {
                 // clientId: 'eyJhbGciOiJIUzI1NiJ9.ZjU4MTMy...',
-            },
+                // manualBoot: true, // to manualy boot the widget or remove auto_boot=1 from the script src },
         }
     };